trellisconnect/js-sdk-docs/README.md

       //     * issuer_selection - User prompted to select or search for their current issuer
       //     * issuer_not_found - User searched for their issuer and Connect found no results
       //     * unsupported_issuer - User selected an insurer that Connect does not support
-      //     * consent - User prompted to accept Trellis' terms and conditions
+      //     * trellis_consent - User prompted to accept Trellis' terms and conditions
       //     * unqualified - The user does not have authentication setup with his or her insurer (e.g. has no login)
       //     * requires_credentials - User prompted to provide credentials for the selected issuer
       //     * requires_questions - User prompted to answer security questions